konveyor/tackle-data-gravity-insights/docs/getting-started.md

 We'll save the graph generated so far locally for further analysis.
 This enables us to use a free version of Neo4J Bloom to interact with the graph.

-1. First we stop the neo4j container becasue the data can't be backup while Neo4J is running.
+1. First we stop the neo4j container because the data can't be backup while Neo4J is running.

    ```sh
    docker stop neo4j